 04

 Combine destinations strategically.
 Polignano a Mare and Monopoli are 15 minutes apart and naturally pair as a 3–4 night Puglia coastal base.
 Cefalù and Palermo can be combined as a northern Sicily week.
 Vulcano pairs with a night in Catania or Taormina.
 Ischia combines naturally with Naples and Pompeii.
-Only Sanremo stands better on its own, though the Nice–Monaco–Menton triangle makes it an extraordinary multi-country base.

 05